hoaproject/Kitab/src/README.md

 logo, the project name, etc.

 A static search engine is compiled specifically for your documentation.
-It contains all the modern feature we can expect from a search engine, like tokenizing, stemming, stop word filtering, term frequency-inverse document frequency (TF-ID), inverted index etc. The search engine database is pre-computed and optimized to load as fast
+It contains all the modern features we can expect from a search engine, like tokenizing, stemming, stop word filtering, term frequency-inverse document frequency (TF-ID), inverted index etc. The search engine database is pre-computed and optimized to load as fast